-UNICEF to Kano govt: Pass Child protection bill into law to address bottlenecks against children's rights, dev
+UNICEF to Kano govt: Pass Child Protection Bill into law to address bottlenecks against children's rights, dev

 “It is on this premise that UNICEF hereby calls on the Government of Kano State on the need to pass the Child Protection bill into Law.
 We also call on the State Government to progressively scale up social protection programmes in the state, such as cash transfer programmes, moving towards child grant to accelerate poverty reduction and human development and to address some of the financial barriers to children accessing basic social services such as health, and education.

-“UNICEF calls on the Kano State Government to improve and sustain the government fiscal and monetary policies geared towards wealth creation, human development, and reducing inequality, the rate of unemployment and poverty,” Farah said.
+“UNICEF calls on the Kano State Government to improve and sustain the government fiscal and monetary policies geared towards wealth creation, human development, and reducing inequality, the rate of unemployment and poverty.”